-This specification describes how AfterShip Returns Center sends webhook events.
+This specification describes how AfterShip Returns sends webhook events.
 You can implement your webhook callback endpoint accordingly.

 Please check out the detailed payload on this page.

-We currently support either HTTP or HTTPS URLs, so you can have security by using an SSL-enabled URL.
+We currently support only HTTPS URLs, so you can have security by using an SSL-enabled URL.
 But keep in mind that your endpoint is going to be wide-open on the Internet, and you might not want others to be able to submit random data to your systems.
 At this time, please aside from trying to keep the URL private.
 We advise you to simply include a secret key in the URL that you can use to check the secret GET parameter in your scripts.

 The webhook receiver shall respond with a 2xx status code.
 In case of an unsuccessful event (HTTP response code NOT between 200 and 299), AfterShip attempts to deliver your webhooks up to 14 times with exponential backoff.